Using the ONTARIO BUTTERFLY Atlas

 Click on any of the squares on the map to display the underlying observations or to see a graph of the species’ flight period. ( If nothing happens when you click, zoom in or out and click again.)
 If the species is "all species", clicking on a square will also display a link to the species list for that square and a contributor list for that square.

 At the top left of the map you will see a picture of the butterfly species to which the currently-displayed map relates.
-Click on this picture to enlarge the picture and to access a link to more pictures of the same species (on Rick Cavasin's "Butterflies of Ontario" site) and a link to scientific information on that species (on the "Butterflies of Canada" site, named for the book from which the information is drawn).
+Click on this picture to enlarge the picture and to access a link to more pictures of the same species on Rick Cavasin's "Butterflies of Ontario" site.

 When you go to the atlas page, the default map displays 10 km squares where any butterfly has been found for any time period and by any observer.
-Use the drop-down menus to choose a particular species, a particular time period, or a particular observer.The type of the map can also be changed (e.g., from 10K squares to counties or parks).
+Use the drop-down menus to choose a particular species, a particular time period, or a particular observer.The type of the map can also be changed from 10K squares to counties, parks, zones or circles).
 Changing a selection in any of the drop-down menus causes a new map to be drawn.

-The drop-down menu for time period has three choices.
-Choosing "2018 records only" will draw a map using only the observations for that year.
-Choosing "rec. added in 2018" will draw a map using all records added to the atlas in 2018, i.e.,the 2018 records plus any records added in 2018 which relate to previous years.
+The drop-down menu for "Time Period" has three choices.
+Choosing "2021 records only" will draw a map using only the observations for that year.
+Choosing "records added in 2021" will draw a map using all records added to iNaturalist, eButterfly etc. 2021, i.e.,the 2021 records plus any records added in 2021 which relate to previous years.
 Choosing "low year to high year" will draw a map using only observations from the year beside the red square in the menu to the year beside the green square in the menu.
-If those years have been left at the default values, this means the map will include only observations from 2004 to 2018.
+If those years have been left at the default values, this means the map will include only observations from 2004 to 2020.

 Perhaps you want to notify a friend about a particular map.
 This is easy to do because each map has its own special link ("URL").
 To see the URL for a particular map, click the button just above the map labelled "reload map; display map link in browser" ; then copy the contents of the URL bar and paste it in a message to your friend.
 Your friend can also paste this information in his or her browser's URL bar to go to that specific map in the atlas.
 A second purpose of this button is to reload a map which is displaying incorrectly, e.g., only the Google base map has loaded, without any butterfly data (squares, counties, etc.).